canonical/cloud-init/doc/rtd/topics/datasources/nocloud.rst

 variables present in ``/sys/class/dmi/id`` (kenv on FreeBSD).
-Your ``seedfrom`` URL can contain variable names of the format ``%dmi.varname%`` to indicate to cloud-init NoCloud datasource that dmi.varname should be expanded to the actual value of the DMI system attribute is wanted.
+Your ``seedfrom`` URL can contain variable names of the format ``%dmi.varname%`` to indicate to cloud-init NoCloud datasource that dmi.varname should be expanded to the value of the DMI system attribute wanted.
 The leading and trailing percent ``%`` in ``%dmi.<varname>%`` are used because other metacharacters would have to be escaped to avoid Grub interpreting those chars.